jeremy-faraone/Sprint-Challenge-Applied-Javascript-webpt19/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model.
+It represents everything we see on the webpage.

 2. What is an event?

+An event is a something that happens when you interact with a webpage.

 3. What is an event listener?

+An event listener is the certain type of event we want the webpage to listen for such as a click or scroll and then perform something as a result of that listening event.

 4. Why would we convert a NodeList into an Array?

+So we can use forEach or .map on them.

 5. What is a component?

+A component is a small reuseable function and behaviors.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.